Engineering Your Resume for the 6-Second Scan

 The “Unsafe” List (Avoid These):

-• Graphics/Icons for skills: If you rate your Java skills as “4 out of 5 stars,” the ATS reads nothing.
-Write “Java (Expert).”
+• Graphics/Icons for skills: If you rate your Excel skills as “4 out of 5 stars,” the ATS reads absolutely nothing.
+Write “Excel (Advanced).”

-Conclusion: Your Resume is a Balance Sheet
+The Bottom Line: Treat Your Resume Like a Balance Sheet

 Help a Friend Get Hired – Share this Guide